turntabl/Docs/source/index.html.md

 }
 ```

-This endpoint is used assigns a project to a specific employee
+This endpoint is used to assigns a project to a specific employee

 ### HTTP Request